kamranzafar/piprayer/README.md

 # PiPrayer
-Azaan player for Raspberry Pi.
+Azaan/Adhan player for Raspberry Pi.

 ## Overview
 PiPrayer project is for setting up and playing Azaan on Raspberry Pi (any version), using a bluetooth speaker.